 Firstly, this system makes comparing students to one another easier for admissions officers.
 This is essentially taking the entire record of a student’s academic career and boiling it down to a single number.
 In fact, this system originally served to evaluate student-athletes.
 The method of scoring now factors in a wider scope by top schools to provide a quick comparison of college applicants.

 How Is The Index Number Calculated?

 According to the calculator provided by College Confidential, students that receive a score of between 180-210 are competitive.
-Above that, those that score between 210-240 are highly competitive.
+Above that, those that score between 210-240 is highly competitive.
 On the other hand, students who receive a score below 180 are about average.
 Keep in mind, this is the scale that College Confidential created.
-Each institution tends to have their own way of using the AI to rank students.
+Each institution tends to have its own way of using AI to rank students.

-For most students, though the AI plays a role it is a small one with essays, personal accomplishments, activities and recommendations playing a bigger part in the admissions decision.
+For most students, though AI plays a role it is a small one with essays, personal accomplishments, activities, and recommendations playing a bigger part in the admissions decision.
 Students should research the schools where they are applying, and see if the AI rating will apply to them.

 Do you want to learn more about how data affects college admissions?
 At Empowerly, we have developed a unique tool and a series of digital trackers to help you calculate your competitiveness at top schools.
 Book a consult to learn more about the Empowerly Score and how we can help you with our unique counseling approach.